-Program Overview: Since our founding in 1976, Quixote Center has served as a training center for young activists of vision, energy, and talent.
-Many of our former team members have gone on to do amazing things and to found their own organizations or spin-off their work at the Center into independent projects.
-The Activist in Residence (AIR) program celebrates this tradition by offering an intensive experience for emerging social justice leaders interested in carrying out innovative work in summer 2019.
+Since our founding in 1976, Quixote Center has served as a training center for young activists of vision, energy, and talent.
+Many of our former team members have gone on to do amazing things including founding their own organizations or spin-off their work at the Center into independent projects.
+The Activist in Residence (AIR) program celebrates this tradition by offering an intensive experience for emerging social justice leaders interested in carrying out innovative work.

-We will invite one successful applicant to be our inaugural Activist in Residence this summer.
-Over three months, the selected activist will dedicate half their full-time work to the project of their choosing and half their time to learning the nuts and bolts of how non-profits and organizing work.
-A wide range of project types will be considered, and projects can address any social or structural injustice.
+Each summer, we will invite one successful applicant to be our Activist in Residence.
+Over three months, the activist will dedicate half their full-time work to a project of their choosing and half their time to learning the nuts and bolts of how nonprofits and organizing work.
+A wide range of project types are considered, and projects can address any social or structural injustice.
 Because this is a residency, you should be able to work on some aspect of the project from the Center in College Park, Maryland.

-Activities: The AIR participant will manage their personal project based on their proposal but responsive to mentoring and conversation with other team members.
-The activist also be involved in the day-to-day operations of the Quixote Center and its programs.
-The AIR participant will be expected to work full-time, primarily at the Center’s main office on a Monday-Friday schedule, and participate in weekly staff meetings and other work of the Center.
+Activities: The AIR will manage their personal project based on their proposal but will also be responsive to mentoring and conversation with other team members.
+The activist will be involved in the day-to-day operations of the Quixote Center and its programs.
+The AIR is expected to work full-time, primarily at the Center’s main office on a Monday – Friday schedule, and participate in weekly staff meetings and other work of the Center.